-The best way to layout the CV to start with the header section where write your name and contact details and put a picture with a smiling face but do not put a picture on your CV if you are not living in gulf countries like Qatar UAE, Bahrain, Saudi Arabia etc, it’s just the requirement of employers in the Middle East.
-Ideally, your resume should be a maximum of two A4-sized pages never longer than but remember always to update your phone number otherwise, it would be a lost opportunity.
+The best way to layout the CV is to start with the header section where write your name and contact details and put a picture with a smiling face but do not put a picture on your CV if you are not living in gulf countries like Qatar UAE, Bahrain, Saudi Arabia, etc, it’s just the requirement of employers in the Middle East.
+Ideally, your CV should be a maximum of two A4-sized pages never longer than but remember always to update your phone number otherwise, it would be a lost opportunity.

 2. Summary or Personal Profile

-The most dynamic part of your CV is this section but most of the people don’t put much effort into this part of the CV.
+The most dynamic part of your CV is this section but most people don’t put much effort into this part of the CV.
 Write your summary according to the job description and job requirements.
-Do not use a general summary or copy-paste because most of the employers shortlist a CV after reading the summary.
+Do not use a general summary or copy-paste because most employers shortlist a CV after reading the summary.
 The ideal CV summary length is 3 sentences but you can write up to 5 sentences but it should be concise and well written.

 3. Work Experience

 Your employment history comes next include job title and dates and put the most recent first.
 Also, include the description of your duties and your responsibilities include precise details.
 These will make your skills tangible.
-If If you don’t have past work experience then you can mention the volunteer work if you have done in the past but remember always tailor your CV to the job description.
+If If you don’t have past work experience then you can mention the volunteer work you have done in the past but remember always to tailor your CV to the job description.

 4. Education & Qualifications